To be alive: not just the carcass

-I am the author of The Body of Christ in a Market Economy.
-It brings together transaction cost economics, mimetic theory, and soteriology.
+I authored The Body of Christ in a Market Economy.
+It entangles regulation theory, transaction cost economics, mimetic theory, and soteriology.
 In short: rivalry is an expense.
 Prepare to spend, or find Jesus.
 Ask your library to purchase a copy!

-In my work I serve as a small church pastor, and support other institutions such as Planned Parenthood, the IAF, and Meals on Wheels.
+I serve as a small church pastor.
+I support other institutions such as Planned Parenthood, the IAF, and Meals on Wheels.
 I #standwithpp.

 I drink Oban, Nolets, and smoke the occasional Bolivar, when available.

-What makes me angry: the war on drugs and the prison-industrial complex, tax-payer subsidized stadiums, dissing teachers, post-prohibition American Style lagers, and low fat yogurt.
+What makes me angry: the war on drugs, the prison-industrial complex, tax-payer subsidized stadiums, dissing teachers, post-prohibition American Style lagers, and low fat yogurt.

 Ulysses S. Grant was an underrated president. #blacklivesmatter